A Cutting-Edge Next Generation Firewall

 Ransomware Protection

-For organizations seeking protection against the most sophisticated and destructive cyber threats like ransomware, Sangfor NGAF is an essential component of Sangfor Anti-Ransomware solution that integrates Sangfor’s suite of security products to break every step of the ransomware kill chain.
+Sangfor Network Secure is an essential component of Sangfor’s Anti-Ransomware solution, which integrates Sangfor’s suite of security products to break every step of the ransomware kill chain.

 Web Application Security